stackticio/documentation/docs/overview.md

    - **Description**: Upon saving the design, the logic engine activates.
 It translates the saved design into a structured database that reflects the specified components and their interactions.
 This engine processes the metadata, preparing it for further actions.

 4. **Data Layer**:
-   - **Description**: The SQL database stores UI components and their relationships in PostgreSQL, including links, components, and attributes.
-Upon user submission, the system generates the templating metadata (Cookiecutter YAML) from the database.
-This allows conditions in the template repository to access the metadata, facilitating the creation of templates according to the rules and logic defined within the template.
+   - **Description**: The  database stores UI components and their relationships such as links, components, and attributes. or stacks Upon user submission,

 5. **Stack Generator**:
    - **Description**: Converts the metadata configuration into the customer's GitHub repository.
 This process involves stripping all conditions from our templates and pushing the refined code directly into the repository.